kangks/kangks.github.io/_posts/2024-10-23-AWS-IIC-Google-Workspace.markdown

 ## Step-by-Step

 _Tips: Having two windows side by side, windows #1 on Google Workspace, windows #2 on the AWS IAM Identity Center, will be helpful in this step-by-step guides._

+> This step-by-step guide augmented with screenshots and grouping by AWS Console and Google Admin for better clarity.
+The original documentation on AWS can be found [here](https://docs.aws.amazon.com/singlesignon/latest/userguide/gs-gwp.html).

 ![Side-by-Side](/assets/images/2024-10-23-AWS-IIC-Google-Workspace/Google_Admin_-_AWS_-_side-by-side.png)